pmcharrison/ppm/README.md

 Matching (PPM) algorithm as originally introduced by Cleary and Witten (1984), subsequently developed by Bunton (1996), and reviewed by Pearce (2005).
+It is intended for use within R, but the core is written in C++ for speed.

 ## Installation